checked on 16-08-2012 for the BOOK

 Dr. Modak’s social work and achievements can be broadly divided into three distinct phases, from 1938 till independence, from 1947 till 1985 and from there till his demise in 2007(Verify)

-1938 he adopted Khanapur as his “Karambhumi” for social reforms.
+In 1938 he adopted Khanapur as his “Karambhumi” for social reforms.
 He was successful in his first venture at inspiring the villagers for development in a spirit of self-help through “Shram–Dan”.
 As a result a road bridge was constructed in 1939 across a deep gorge that had kept the village divided into two parts.

 In 1940, inspired by Gandhiji, he offered ‘Satyagraha’ and organized local farmers to extend moral support to the freedom struggle.